 You likely have social media campaigns, Google ads, display ads, and possibly other private ad networks.
 When you add up the spend on these campaigns and look at your monthly revenue, are you making a profit?

-In addition, your agency or marketing manager should be able to provide you with a report that shows how much money each campaign made by looking at ROAS.
+Also, your agency or marketing manager should be able to provide you with a report that shows how much money each campaign made by looking at ROAS.
 This is calculated by looking at the revenue that every advertising dollar generated.
-If you have a 10:1 ROAS, for example, your campaigns are generating $10 for every $1 marketing dollar that you spend.
+If you have a 10:1 ROAS, for example, your campaigns are making $10 for every one marketing dollar that you spend.

 The truth is you do not have to spend anything to get followers and engagement if you believe in content marketing.
 By producing content every day and seeking out engagement with potential followers, you can slowly (or quickly if you do it right) build a following.
 However, many businesses forgo this organic route and use paid advertising to get more reach and exposure.

 There's nothing wrong with paying for followers and engagement, but it should always be tied to a revenue goal if you plan on spending.
 There aren't too many small or medium-sized businesses that can spend thousands of dollars on engagement that is not tied to some revenue goal.